helenhang/Lecture/ProgrammingLanguageParadigms/strictnessAndLaziness.md

 * For the example the gabage collector can relaim space allocated   for values 11 and 13 as soon as filter rejects them

 #### infinite streams and corecursion
-Functions on streams also work for infinite streams
+Functions on streams also work for **infinite streams**
-Example:
+* Example:
 ```
 val ones: Stream[Int]=Stream.cons(1,ones)
 ```
 “Ones” is a stream that refers to itself; it generates an infinite series of 1‘s

 ![picture 7](../images/47f569a19ac74752fb9eb441d1633b944bbca8456be8fb3064c388f7fd950bef.png)
+Expressions that only evaluate a finite number of stream elements can accept an infinite stream as input

 ```scala
 val ones: Stream[Int] = Stream.cons(1, ones)